 We are not Pagans or polytheists or any such thing, but like Romans we believe the ideal personified by Libertas – personal freedom and political liberty – must be revered.
 Yet in a world where three-letter acronyms pore over your every move, where big business decides what’s true and what’s false, where you must submit to a groping to board a jet, where everyone is so mired in social media that they can’t notice they’re gamboling headlong toward a hellscape police state – Libertas is not here.

 Libertas Bella stands for beautiful liberty.
-Our company’s founders all have differing viewpoints and opinions, so we respect that our customers have their as well.
-We don’t mind if you’re an agorist, voluntarist, anarcho-capitalist, neo-luddite (who is inexplicably on the internet), transhumanist, Jacobite, or whether you espouse some other political leaning that only a poli sci major would have heard of.
+We don’t care if you’re an agorist, voluntarist, anarcho-capitalist, neo-luddite (who is inexplicably on the internet), transhumanist, Jacobite, or whether you espouse some other political leaning that only a poli sci major would have heard of.
 At Libertas Bella, the simple assertion we uphold above all others is that liberty is both all-important and in jeopardy.
 The simple act of wearing an expressive t-shirt may soon be labeled a thoughtcrime.

 We cater to fellow lovers of liberty, however they wish to express theirs.
 Have you ever resented the implication that you’ve no right to your property?
 To your most cherished beliefs?
 To a weapon with which to defend yourself and your own?
 To your very life?
 Then consider Libertas Bella your “safe space” in an increasingly totalitarian world.